andresribeiro/ciara-docs/deploying.md

 All deployment-related configurations are managed within the `ciara.config.json` file located in the root of your project.

-To make your first deploy, all you need to do is run the following command in your terminal:
+To make your first deploy, run:

 ```bash
 ciara deploy